New York Diaries: Hudson

 Some of the flavors they serve are vegan chocolate cardamon chocolate chip, miso with honey-roasted strawberries, and coffee kombucha.

 The owner was so lovely and let me try as much as my heart desired.
 Everything I tried was amazing!
-I went with a double scoop matcha (and if you know me you know that this was a definite for me) and earl grey lavender.
+I went with a double scoop matcha (and if you know me you know that this was a definite for me) and Earl Grey lavender.

 The Maker is a posh upscale hotel that also has a restaurant, bar, juice shop, and yes even a speakeasy.
 The hotel is beautifully decorated and has been highly praised by so many including Chip and Joanna who did an episode about the hotel on their Magnolia Network.